Removal, harming , or harassment of any live beach fauna (sea turtles, sand dollars, conchs, starfish, etc.)

 Removal, alteration, or damage to dunes, sea oats, or other dune flora

-- The operation, launching or landing of motorized watercraft (except in emergencies).
+Operation, launching, or landing of unauthorized motorized watercraft

 Public Access to Hilton Head Island Beaches